couchbase-partners/test-drive-couchbase/4 - Full Text Search.md

-# Lab 3 - Full Text Search
+# Lab 4 - Full Text Search

-This is the fourth lab for the Couchbase Azure Test Drive.
+This is the fourth lab for the Couchbase Test Drive.
 You need to have completed at least the [first lab (Couchbase basics)](1couchbasebasics.md) before starting this lab.
 The [second lab (Key/Value Document Storage)](2keyvaluedocumentstorage.md) and the [third lab (N1QL)](3queryingwithn1ql.md) are optional, but recommended.

 ## Objective